DylanMeeus/springboot_jwt_blog/_posts/2015-11-10-introducing-angular2-jwt-a-library-for-authentication-in-angular-2.markdown

 ])
 ```

-The only thing that changes here is that we use `this.authHttp.get` instead of `this.http.get`.
+With the `AuthHttp` class, we use `this.authHttp.get` instead of `this.http.get`.
 The response is still an observable that can be subscribed to.
 When we bootstrap the application, we provide `AuthHttp` with `useFactory`.
 This is useful for when we want to supply our own configuration for the class.

 The class has the following defaults: